 The development and use of dental implants is one of the biggest advances in dentistry in the last 25 years.
 They are the most stable and longest lasting option for replacing missing teeth, and are the closest you can get to healthy, natural teeth.
-When natural teeth cannot be salvaged, Dr. Perlman recommends dental implants for patients who are able to receive them.
+When natural teeth cannot be salvaged, our doctors recommend dental implants for patients who are able to receive them.

 A dental implant is basically a replacement for the root or roots of a tooth.
 The implant device itself is a titanium post that is inserted into the jawbone, where it functions as a strong anchor for replacement teeth.
 A connecting piece, called an abutment, is placed on top of the post and serves as the attachment point for a dental crown, a dental bridge or a denture.

 The titanium post’s special property of fusing to the bone cells — called osseointegration (“osseo” – bone; “integration” – fusion or joining with) — is the biological basis of dental implant success.
 This union forms a strong and durable anchor for your new teeth.

 Generally speaking, if you have lost teeth, you are a candidate for dental implants.
 Nearly anyone in good general health whose jaw has finished growing is a candidate.

 For people with certain health conditions, Dr. Perlman or Dr. Molina will consult with the patient’s physician to ensure that they able to undergo this procedure safely.